RaijmakersH/az900-labs/Instructions/Walkthroughs/07-Implement the Azure IoT Hub.md

 	![Screenshot of the Primary Connection String page with the copy icon highlighted.](../images/0603.png)

-# Task 3: Test the device using the Raspberry Pi Simulator
+# Task 3: Test the device using a Raspberry Pi Simulator

 In this task, we will test our device using the Raspberry Pi Simulator.

 1. Open a new tab in the web browser and type this shortcut link https://aka.ms/RaspPi.
 It will take you to a Raspberry Pi Simulator site.
 If you have time, read about the Raspberry Pi simulator.
 When done select "**X**" to close the pop-up window.

-2. In the code area, right side, locate the line with 'const connectionString ='.
+2. In the code area on the right side, locate the line with 'const connectionString ='.
 Replace it with the connection string you copied from the Azure portal.
 Note that the connection sting includes the DeviceId (**myRaspberryPi**) and SharedAccessKey entries.

 	![Screenshot of the coding area within the Raspberry Pi simulator.](../images/0604.png)